swisnl/json-api-server/README.md

 * A translation model
 * An API controller
     * Should extend the BaseApiController
-* A routes file where the all the endpoints are def
+* A routes file where the all the CRUD endpoints are defined
 * A repository for your model
     * Could extend the BaseApiRepository
 * A policy for checking permissions